Medically reviewed by Drugs.com. Last updated on Feb 6, 2020.

 In rare cases, a port-wine stain is associated with other abnormalities.
 For example, some children who have a stain around the eyelids also have Sturge-Weber syndrome, a condition that is associated with glaucoma, seizures and other problems.

 Salmon patches usually fade within the first year of life.
-Strawberry hemangiomas get larger for 6 to 12 months, sometimes rapidly.
+Hemangiomas can get larger for 6 to 12 months, sometimes rapidly.
 Then the growth stops and the hemangioma eventually shrinks and disappears.
-Ninety percent of strawberry hemangiomas disappear by the time children are 9 years old.
-Sometimes a bit of extra loose skin remains in the spot where the strawberry hemangioma disappeared.
+Most hemangiomas disappear by the time children are 9 years old.
+Sometimes a bit of extra loose skin remains in the spot where the hemangioma disappeared.
 Port-wine stains usually grow in proportion to the body and persist into adulthood.
 They may darken or thicken and develop tiny bumps.

 There is no way to prevent vascular birthmarks.